Crest of the Ilium

 My father’s room smells like pee and he’s curled in his bed like a lab monkey.
 The Devil stands at his bedside, strokes my father’s yellowed hair.
 He tells me when I’m my father’s age I won’t be able to express my bowels either.

-“Crest of the ilium, brother,” the Devil is telling my dying dad, who’s watching him out of one eye, passively, beyond the reach of worry.
+“Crest of the ilium, brother,” the Devil tells my dying father, who’s watching him out of one eye, passively, beyond the reach of worry.
 “Block him at the hip.
-Pancake that sorry son-of-a-bitch.”
+Pancake the sorry son-of-a-bitch.”

 My jaw cracks and my tinnitus holds the world’s highest note.
 It’s late.
-The Devil is looking out the window at the parking lot.
 The tv is on.
 I can hear the staff clearing tables in the dining room that smells like gravy.
-My dying father is sitting up in bed now, but he’s not aware we’re there.
-He’s indifferent to everything.
+My dying father is sitting up in bed now, but he’s indifferent.
 He’s hesitating to touch something only he sees in the air in front of his face.

-Me, I’m trying to remember verses about heaven and wishing I hadn’t lost his self-winding watch.
+Me, I’m trying to remember where the verses about heaven are in the Bible and wishing again I hadn’t lost my father’s self-winding watch.

 All of us will reach into the bag to take a clod.
 Crumble it on top of the casket.
 I’ll be the last.
 His only son.
 An honor guard will play “Taps” but not “Hail to the Victors” because I lost the nerve to ask, and when we drive away, my father’s ghost will be standing in a shallow stream at the bottom of the hill, one foot on the bank and one bare foot in the water, his pant leg pulled up to the knee, his hands wringing a six iron, his eyes on the target: here’s to his greatest golf shot.

-But before that happens, the Devil and I have to get home.
-We leave my poor father for another night in that place.
-We roll the windows down.
-It’s warm and the summer night air is musky.
-We sit for a minute more.
-We hear screech owls in the woods and coyotes howling in the soybeans.
-The Devil is all ears.
+But before that happens, I have to get home.
+I leave my father for another night in that place.
+I roll the windows down.
+The summer night air is musky.
+A minute more.
+I hear screech owls in the woods and coyotes howling in the soybeans.
+The world is all ears.
 Can’t I smell the juniper bushes?
 The goldenrod?
-He cocks his head to listen.
-Those are tree frogs there.
-And them’re crickets, course.
+Those are tree frogs.

-He cranes his neck out the window and looks up, Japanese beetles flying into the lone mercury light over the basketball hoop, bats doing figure eight loops across the sky.
-God’s infinite twitches.
+Crane your neck out the window and look up, God says.
+Behold Japanese beetles flying into a lone mercury light over a basketball hoop.
+Behold bats doing figure eights in the infinite sky.

 I check the car’s side mirror.
 The lights are still on in my father’s room.